ga-wdi-lessons/react-intro/readme.md

 )
 ```

-Then in our component definition we have access to both values...
+Then in our component definition we have access to both values..

 ```js
 class Hello extends Component {